c. Provisions

 Management monitors rolling forecasts of the Company's liquidity position (comprising the undrawn borrowing facilities below) and cash and cash equivalents on the basis of expected cash flows.
 The Company manages its liquidity risk by preparing month on month cash flow projections to monitor liquidity requirements.

-NOTE 40.
-FAIR VALUE HIERARCHY
+41. FAIR VALUE HIERARCHY

-This Section explains the judgments and estimates made in determining the fair values of the financial instruments that are (a) recognised and measured at fair value and (b) measured at amortised cost and for which fair values are disclosed in the financial statements.
+This section explains the judgments and estimates made in determining the fair values of the financial instruments that are (a) recognised and measured at fair value and (b) measured at amortised cost and for which fair values are disclosed in the financial statements.
 To provide an indication about the reliability of the inputs used in determining fair value, the group has classified its financial instruments into the three levels prescribed under the accounting standard.
 An explanation of each level follows underneath the table.

-Level 1 - Quoted prices (unadjusted) in active markets for identical assets or liabilities.
+Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.

-Level 2 - Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
+Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).

-Level 3 - Inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).
+Level 3: Inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).

-NOTE 41.
-CAPITAL MANAGEMENT
+42. CAPITAL MANAGEMENT

 Capital includes equity attributable to the equity holders to ensure that it maintains an efficient capital structure and healthy capital ratios in order to support its business and maximize shareholder value.
 The Company manages its capital structure and makes adjustments to it, in light of changes in economic conditions or its business requirements.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.

-NOTE 42.
-RELATIONSHIP WITH STRUCK OFF COMPANIES
+43. RELATIONSHIP WITH STRUCK OFF COMPANIES

 The information about transaction with struck off Companies (defined under Section 248 of the Companies Act, 2013 or Section 560 of Companies Act, 1956) has been determined to the extent such parties have been identified on the basis of the information available with the Company and the same is relied upon by the auditors.

-NOTE 43.
-ANALYTICAL RATIOS
+44. ANALYTICAL RATIOS

-Analytical Ratios as per requirements of Schedule III are given in Statement 3.
+Analytical Ratios as per requirements of Schedule III are given in Statement 3

-NOTE 44.
-AUDIT TRAIL NOTE
+45. AUDIT TRAIL NOTE

-(Accounts) Rules, 2014 inserted requiring companies, which uses accounting software for maintaining its books of account, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
+The Ministry of Corporate Affairs (MCA) by the Companies (Accounts) Amendment Rules 2021 and vide notification dated 24 March 2021 has issued the "Companies (Audit and Auditors) Amendment Rules, 2021 has prescribed a new requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 inserted requiring companies, which uses accounting software for maintaining its books of account, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.

-As required under above rules, the Company uses Navision and HRMS software for its financial accounting and HR which works along with Database for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all transactions recorded and the audit trail feature has not been tampered with except:
+As required under the above rules, the Company uses Navision and HRMS software for its financial accounting and HR which works along with Database for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all transactions recorded and the audit trail feature has not been tampered with except:

-i) the audit trail feature was not enabled at the database level for accounting software "Navision” to log any direct data changes, used for maintenance of all accounting records by the Company.
+i) the audit trail feature was not enabled at the database level for accounting software "Navision”” to log any direct data changes, used for maintenance of all accounting records by the Company.

 ii) At present the audit trail is preserved only for a period of six months and all audit trails beyond six months are not preserved due to space constraints.
-Further, Back up of the audit trail has not been preserved as per statutory requirements for record retention due to cloud space constraints.
+Further, back up of the audit trail has not been preserved as per statutory requirements for record retention due to cloud space constraints.

-The balance sheet, statement of profit and loss, cash flow statement, statement of changes in equity, statement of material accounting policy information and the other explanatory notes forms an integral part of the financial statements of the Company for the year ended March 31,2024.
+47. The balance sheet, statement of profit and loss, cash flow statement, statement of changes in equity, statement of material accounting policy information and the other explanatory notes forms an integral part of the financial statements of the Company for the year ended March 31, 2025.

-Figures of the previous period have been regrouped/ reclassified wherever necessary including to conform to current period's classification.
+48. Figures of the previous period have been regrouped/ reclassified wherever necessary including to conform to current period's classification.

 As per our report of even date attached

-N. Jayendran S. K. Shetty R. K. Shetty
+N Jayendran S. K. Shetty R. K. Shetty

 Partner Chairman Managing Director

-M. No.: 040441 DIN: 00038681 DIN: 00038703
+Membership No. 040441 DIN: 00038681 DIN: 00038703

 Place: Mumbai Abdul Latif Raj K Bafna